Ringsheim/Europa-Park station

 Ringsheim/Europa-Park station is a railway station in Ringsheim, Germany on the Mannheim–Karlsruhe–Basel railway.
 It is the closest railway station to Europa-Park and shuttle buses carry passengers the 4 km distance to the park.

 The name of the station was changed from Ringsheim to Ringsheim/Europa-Park in December 2021.

-On 20 September 2022, it was announced that TGV services would start calling at the station.
-The planned service will start on 11 December 2022 and will see services from Paris to Ringsheim/Europa-Park on Fridays and Saturdays, and a return service on Sundays.
+In June 2021, daily EuroCityExpress trains between Frankfurt and Milan started serving the station.
+On 11 December 2022, daily TGV services from Paris to Freiburg started serving Ringsheim/Europa-Park, as well as weekly services from Bordeaux.